thenaterhood/holdthis/README.md

 HoldThis is a simple Ruby script for bookmarking and retrieving commands and paths.
-HoldThis was born out of the fact that I frequently paste commands and paths I need to remember for a while into the nearest chat window prefaced with "hey hold this for a sec" until I need them again.
+HoldThis was born out of the fact that I frequently paste commands, paths, and strings I need to remember for a while into the nearest chat window prefaced with "hey hold this for a sec" until I need them again.

 ## Usage

-    holdthis -l # List the bookmarks holdthis is currently holding holdthis -n <name> <path/command> # Create a new bookmark with the given name (overwriting any that already exist) holdthis <name> # Open, call, or go to the path/command under <name>
+    holdthis -l # List the bookmarks holdthis is currently holding holdthis -n <name> <path/command/string> # Create a new bookmark with the given name (overwriting any that already exist) holdthis <name> # Open, call, show, or go to the path/command/string under <name>
     holdthis -d <name> # Delete the bookmark with the given name

 Some useful usages: